Skip to Content

 fade1

-Faux Hawk Fade features longer hair up the middle of the head, like a Mohawk, but instead of the sides being shaven, they are gradually tapered down into a fade.
+The faux hawk fade features longer hair up the middle of the head, like a mohawk, but instead of the sides being shaved, they are gradually tapered down into a fade.

 High Top Fade